-To avoid sweltering on hot, windless days, install a solar or mains powered electric fan.
+To avoid sweltering on hot, still days, install a solar or mains powered electric fan.
 You simply mount this in one gable wall, make sure there’s a static vent in the opposite wall, and switch on whenever you need a draft.
 This solution is ideal for those times when you’re mixing paint, or using solvents or petrol.
 Also consider thermostatically controlled fans which come on and off in response to changes in ambient temperature.

-Special solutions for home offices
+Special ventilation solutions for home offices

 Using your shed as an office or workroom?
 It’s vital to get the right balance of temperature and humidity control, especially when you’re using the space to house delicate IT equipment.
 Static vents are a must to let air into and out of the building, but you’ll also need some sort of heating.